globalsign/hvclient/cmd/hvclient/README.md

 **hvclient** is a simple command line utility to:

- * demonstrate the use of the HVCA client library;
+ * demonstrate the use of the ATLAS client library;
- * provide a convenient command line interface to the HVCA system; and to
+ * provide a convenient command line interface to the ATLAS system; and to
- * provide a convenient way to integrate HVCA API calls into client systems, as the command line utility can be called from scripts or other programs.
+ * provide a convenient way to integrate ATLAS API calls into client systems, as the command line utility can be called from scripts or other programs.

 ## Installation

-If the **hvclient** and library are made publicly available on a github.com repo, installation will be more straightforward, but for the moment a bit of manual installation is necessary.

 Go imports packages via a path beginning at a fixed location, or at one of a finite set of fixed locations, so it is important to extract the files to